KunoiSayami/Things-Forward-telegram/README.md

 Forward message what you need.

+## Notice

+This version is not incompatible with previous versions.

 ## Runtime environment

-In principle, need python 3.6.x interpreter
+In principle, need python 3.4.x interpreter

 The following libraries are required:

 - pyrogram

+## Feature

+* Full support any media
+* Using MySQL engine to check file is duplicated (document and file is not support now)
+* Can query entire group or channel
+* Blacklist and special forwrad support
+* Using forward system to control forward action, custom time interval
+* Log to file supported

 ## How to use

 * Copy `config.ini.default` to `config.ini`
 * Parse api id and api hash from [telegram](https://my.telegram.org/apps)
-* Edit filter and forward target which you want to forward
+* Edit forward target
 * Run `main.py`

 ## License